Sharpe's Tiger: Plot summary

 Richard Sharpe is a private in the 33rd Regiment of Foot in the British army.
 The British invade Mysore and advance on Tippoo Sultan's capital city of Seringapatam.
-Sharpe is contemplating desertion with his paramour, half-caste army widow Mary Bickerstaff, due to his sadistic company sergeant, Obadiah Hakeswill.
+Sharpe is contemplating desertion with his paramour, army widow Mary Bickerstaff, due to his sadistic company sergeant, Obadiah Hakeswill.
 Hakeswill lusts after Mary, so he provokes Sharpe into hitting him before witnesses, company commander Captain Morris and Ensign Hicks.
 Sharpe is court-martialled; Lieutenant William Lawford, who is supposed to act as his defender, is absent and Sharpe is given the virtual death sentence of 2,000 lashes.
-However, the regiment's commander, Colonel Arthur Wellesley (later the Duke of Wellington), halts the punishment at 202 lashes.
-Lawford has been offered an extremely dangerous mission and has requested Sharpe.
+However, the regiment's commander, Colonel Arthur Wellesley (later the Duke of Wellington), reluctantly halts the punishment at 202 lashes.
+Lawford has volunteered for an extremely dangerous mission, but only if Sharpe accompanies him.
 Sharpe agrees to go along on the condition that he be made a sergeant if they are successful.